DellGDC/dell-ui-components/README.md

   Change <a href></a> tags inside hero banner to <button></button> tags moved Progress bar .btn { padding: 1px 5px;} to be self-contained and not global scope change Update overall mini-button height to 22px
-  FIx Overflow tabs scroll where the last tab was falling out of place
+  Fix Overflow tabs scroll where the last tab was falling out of place

 ### Older versions:

 ```
-**1.0.33** - November 30, 2017:
+**1.0.32** - November 30, 2017:
   updated Dell-ui-Bootstrap build and integrated this into the core

 **1.0.31** - March 25, 2017: